-Texas Action does not support HB 10 based on the infringement of limited government by the creation of a board and program that is outside of the core functions of state government.
+Texas Action does not support HB 10 based on the infringement of limited government by the creation of an institute that is outside of the core functions of state government.

 We also recognize that investing in preventative measures may lead to lower government spending in the future, including the cost of health care, special education, juvenile justice services, and decreased productivity.
 However, these potential savings remain speculative.
 Only time will tell whether the speculative savings materialize to offset the cost of the program.